haganbmj/MagicSetEditor2/docs/type/index.rst

 **Overview**

-A script object is a piece of code written in the [[script:index|MSE scripting language]].
+A script object is a piece of code written in the [[script:index|MSE scripting language`.

 **File syntax**

-A script is given in the same way as a [[type:string]].
+A script is given in the same way as a :ref:`string`.

 **Example**
-A simple [[type:field]] script that converts everything to upper case:
+A simple :ref:`field` script that converts everything to upper case:

 .. code-block::